10 Great Tips to Manage Your Manager

 You and your manager can then use your MyRole document in your weekly or monthly one-to-one meetings to discuss and measure progress.
 Regularly checking progress against goals is a great way to manage your manager’s expectations.

-Tip 3 to manage your boss is Understand the Pressures
+3. To manage your boss: Understand the Pressures

 When you understand the pressures your manager is under and what activities, projects and deadlines they need to deliver against, you have the chance to help them hit their deadlines.

 The more you can help your manager and relieve the pressure they are under, then the more they are going to appreciate your help and view you as a key asset in the team.